Pituophis ruthveni Lousiana Pine snake

-Below is a Pituophis ruthveni male from Bien Parish, Louisiana parent stock.
+Below is an adult male from Bienville Parish, Lousiana parent stock

 By Patrick Houston Briggs

-In the past, the Louisiana pine snake had been considered to be the rarest snake in North America.
-It was discovered in 1927 and is indigenous to western central Louisiana and eastern Texas.
+The Louisiana pine snake is considered to be the rarest snake in North America.
+It was discovered in 1929 and is indigenous to western central Louisiana and central eastern Texas.
 From that time period, only a few individuals had been found before the mid-90s.
-Some of the difficulty finding them was due to the fact that they spend a lot of time in a subterranean ecosystem, but also their unique type of habitat had been altered because of the logging industry especially when enormous amounts of timber were cleared in the early 1920s.
+Some of the difficulty finding them is due to the fact that they spend a lot of time in a subterranean ecosystem, but also their unique type of habitat had been altered because of the logging industry especially when enormous amounts of timber were cleared in the early 1920s.
 Although many more individuals have been found since that time, it is still a rare jewel and it survives in just a few small parcels of pine forest.
 The United States Forestry Service (USFS), the United States Fish and Wildlife Service (USFWS) and the Memphis Zoo have become partners in identifying and restoring altered tracts of longleaf pine forest in Louisiana and Texas in those areas where the pine snake populations have or still do exist.
 Cooperating zoos participating in the AZA Species Survival Plan for the Louisiana pine snake breed this form for release to be monitored and studied.

 Regarding its systematics, pine snakes are members of the genus Pituophis and a part of the family Colubridae.
 The Louisiana pine snake is a non-venomous constrictor and the only pine snake within the U.S. not classfied under the melanoleucus species.
 This taxon has been given full species status as "ruthveni" or Pituophis ruthveni.
 Its scientific name, ruthveni comes from the late herpetologist of the University of Michigan Museum of Zoology, Alexander G. Ruthven.
 Somewhat recent DNA studies seem to indicate that some bull snake individuals of Pituophis catenifer sayi are more closely related to some Lousiana pine snake Pituophis ruthveni individuals than other bull snake individuals!